rackerlabs/technical-blog/_posts/2019-08-22-Microsoft-SQL-Server-log-shipping.md

 ![]({% asset_path 2019-08-09-Microsoft-SQL-Server-query-store/Picture1.png %})

-This section provides a step-by-step solution to configure log shipping on a database that is already a part of an AlwaysOn availability group.
+This section provides a step-by-step solution to configure log shipping on a database that is already a part of an AlwaysOn AG.

 #### Step 1